KingJuliusss/RT-Dose-Response/README.md

 <br />
 Next, the published median 1-year overall survival was estimated as 32%, with a range of 18-71% and multiple missing values.
 Such high competing risk of death with local control warrants consideration, suggesting significant individual study level variance in terms of 1-year local control, simply due to censoring alone.
 Variances, including of the individual study-level outcomes being modelled is essential data, the absence of which confounds meaningful interpretation of this medical physics dose response work.  <br>
  <br />
-Once again, the work of the authors of such dose modelling work is appreciated; however, would not such work be much better served with dose response meta-meta-regression under the employ of expert statistical support?
+Once again, the work of the authors of such dose modelling work is appreciated; however, would not such work be much better served with dose response meta-regression under the employ of expert statistical support?
 Rather than assume the data fits a model, would it not be better to select a model that best fits the data?
 The necessity of having the best possible information to apply clinically argues for better methodology here. <br>

 1) Redmond KJ, et al. Tumor Control Probability of Radiosurgery and Fractionated Stereotactic Radiosurgery for Brain Metastases.
 Int J Radiat Oncol Biol Phys.
 2020 Dec 31:50360-3016(20)34451-5.
 Doi: 10.1016/j.ijrobp.2020.10.034.
 Epub ahead of print.
 PMID: 33390244.